sacgov/personal-website/work.md

 - Building a Campaign Manager and Realtime Analytics leading 6 devs.

 #### Jan 2018 - Jan 2020 - Software Development engineer
-- Built almost all of the initial product at yellow.ai.
+- In of a team of 4 that built almost all of the initial product at yellow.ai.
 Frontend, Backend and Infrastructure.

 ### Epick Bikes (~6 years)
 #### Mar 2016 - Now - Technical Co-Founder